RobSorce/Homeworks/homework5/README.md

-# Homework2
+# Homework5
-Homework 2 repo
+Homework PCL

+● Kinect point cloud filtering and visualization Implement a ROS node that:

+● Subscribes on the kinect /cloud topic

+● Convert the incoming sensor_msgs/PointCloud2 messages in the pcl::PointCloud
+data structure

-- Write a ros node that writes in a text format the 2D location of the laser
+● Apply a voxelization in order to reduce the dimension of the cloud

-(x,y,theta) when laser messages arrive, and the timestamp
-- FORMAT:
-- One line per message
-- LASER
-<timestamp.sec>.<timestamp.usec>
-<laser pose w.r.t. odom frame
-(x,y,theta)>
+● Filter the cloud in order to remove points outside a specified range

+● Visualize the resulting point cloud using the PCL viewer